 The Last Frontier Chapter was founded several years ago and has received several CFMA National awards since its beginning.
 The Construction Financial Management Association (CFMA) has 94 chapters in the U.S. with a membership of over 7,500.
 It is the only non-profit professional association dedicated to serving the construction industry.
 The Last Frontier Chapter is an Alaska based group of construction financial professionals.
 General membership is open to financial employees of general and sub contractors, developers and special trades.
 Associate membership is available to anyone servicing the construction industry, such as public accountants, attorneys, bankers, material and equipment supplies, insurance agents sureties, etc.

-Monthly meetings are usually held the last Wednesday of each month (Sept to Apr) starting at 11:30am.
-The location of the meetings varies by month, see the schedule for meeting location.
+Virtual monthly meetings are usually held the second Wednesday of each month (Jan through April) starting at 10:00am.
+The location of the meetings are all virtual.
 For more information please contact the President of the chapter:

 Board Members of The Last Frontier Chapter of CFMA

-· Diana Morlan (Treasurer) – First National Bank Alaska
+· Diana Wessels (Treasurer) – First National Bank Alaska

-· Sheila Hill (Secretary) – Davis Constructors & Engineers, Inc.
+· Sheila Hill (Secretary) – Cornerstone General Contractors

 · Christopher S. Pobieglo (Membership Chair) – Business Insurance Associates

-· Travis Dosser (IT Chair) – FM Strand & Associates, PC
+· Shane Baird (IT Chair) – Thomas, Head, & Greisen, PC

 History of Alaska's Last Frontier Chapter